-general link (GLK) extended service set (ESS): The set of basic service sets (BSSs) in an ESS, in which the access point (AP) in the BSS supports GLK.

 Modify 4.3.23.4.3as follows:

 4.3.23.4.3 GLK infrastructure BSS

-An example GLK infrastructure BSS is shown in Figure 4-14b (GLK infrastructure BSS with GLK links).
+An example GLK infrastructure BSS is shown in Figure 4-14b (infrastructure BSS with GLK links).
 The MAC service to the bridge ports is provided via the Internal Sublayer Service SAPs shown.
 These multiple Internal Sublayer Service SAPs are logical entities implemented by a convergence function specified in 802.1AC.

 Although transmissions by an AP are typically received by all STAs associated with that AP, the service provided by a GLK infrastructure BSS may be considered as separate point-to-point links between the corresponding Internal Sublayer Service SAPs (provided by the GLK AP and GLK convergence function) and each associated GLK STA.
 Provision of such apparent point-to-point links is natural for MPDUs with an individually addressed RA.
 In order to provide such apparent point-to-point links for group addressed frames the GLK AP transmits them so that they are accepted by an arbitrary subset of the associated GLK STAs.
 Such selective transmission is provided through the GLK SYNRA addressing facility (see 4.3.23.3 (Selective reception of a group addressed frames)).

-Figure 4-13b—GLK infrastructure BSS with GLK links
+Figure 4-13b—Infrastructure BSS with GLK links

-A GLK ESS can be constructed from BSSs that support GLK links, for example as shown in the middle of Figure 4-14c (GLK ESS).
-There is no portal in a GLK ESS.
-The concept of the DS may be effectively replaced, for a GLK ESS, by an 802.1Q conformant network; however, the GLK ESS topology is more general.
-For example, as shown in Figure 4-14c (GLK ESS), a GLK ESS may consist of GLK STAs connected by 802.1Q bridged LANs connected in some cases to an Internal Sublayer Service SAP provided by a GLK AP and in other cases provided by a GLK non-AP STA.

-Figure 4-13c—GLK ESS
+Figure 4-14c shows, as an example, the data plane of an ESS and GLK BSSs.

+Figure 4-13c—Example of the data plane of an ESS with GLK BSSs

 Add a paragraph <TO BE WRITEN> to describe the mobility service for GLK links illustrated with MAY BE (see comment) the figure below: